SuperCallAI/Coding-Challenge/README.md

 Your task is to build a drag-and-drop state-based LLM builder where users can visually create AI agents with different conversational states.
 The system will allow users to define a global prompt, configure state-specific prompts, and define edges (transitions) between states.

 Let me explain it in stupid simple terms.
 Imagine you are creating an AI, and the prompt is created by gluing together 2 smaller prompts.
 The "global prompt", and the "state prompt".
-Now, the global prompt is always the same.
-The state prompt is going to change depending on what "state" the AI is in.
+The global prompt is always the same (no matter what state you are in).
+But the state prompt is going to change depending on what "state" the AI is in.
 So you could imagine this flow:

 `Introduction -> Make Sale (convince customer to buy) -> Collect Address -> Finalize Sale`